medranoroselyn/spaceship-site/README.md

 Clone repo from git

-Cd to the folder of the cloned branch
+cd to the folder of the cloned branch

 Once inside of the folder, start the application by using npm start